 The pulling film has a similar idea to pushing film, except instead of doubling the speed, you will half it by a specific amount of stops of light.
 For example, if you are pulling 400 ISO film one-stop, then one stop of light would then be 200 ISO (in other words, half of 400).
 When slowing down the speed, it allows the shutter to remain open longer and/or the aperture to be open larger so the film will be struck with more light.

-The main difference with pulling film from the standard process is the film will be exposed to the developer chemicals during the development process for a shorter amount of time.
+The main difference with pulling film from the standard process is the film will be exposed to the developer chemicals during the development process for a shorter amount of time, which a good rule of thumb (according to The Film Developing CookBook) is 20% shorter development time per stop of light.
 This makes up for the film being exposed to more light in the camera.

 How Does Push and Pull Film Development Work?